BlasBenito/spatialRF/README.md

 hood [(Wright and Ziegler 2017)](https://arxiv.org/abs/1508.04409), so please, cite the `ranger` package when using `spatialRF`!

-This pacakge also provides tools to identify potentially interesting variable interactions, tune random forest hyperparameters, assess model performance on spatially independent data folds, and examine the resulting models via importance plots, response curves, and response surfaces.
+This pacakge also provides tools to select predictors while reducing multicollinearity, identify potentially interesting variable interactions, tune random forest hyperparameters, assess model performance on spatially independent data folds, and examine the resulting models via importance plots, response curves, and response surfaces.

-# Development
+# Development and bugs

 This package is reaching its final form, and big changes are not expected at this stage.
 However, it has many functions, and even though